 NEHA worked with subject matter experts and national partners to develop an easily accessible toolkit with guidance documents for different types of disasters.

 Australasian Journal of Disaster and Trauma Studies:

 Disaster risk reduction continues to be linked to climate change resiliency.
 This paper looks at the international call for the development of formal accreditations around capacity development in these areas, as proposed by the 2015 United Nations landmark agreements.

 FEMA Launches New Preparedness Feature to Smartphone App

 FEMA creates preparedness app for an on-the-go society.

 NEHA is excited to be a partner in administration of the EHTER Course.
 This course, developed by Centers for Disease Control & Prevention (CDC) Environmental Health Services Branch (EHSB), is designed to provide emergency response training for environmental health professionals.

 EHTER Training Course Opportunities

-Awareness Level: The full 32-hour EHTER Course is currently being administered by FEMA, Center for Domestic Preparedness (CDP).
-The in-person course is currently being transitioned into an online training program set to be released in late 2015.
-View recording of in-person course.
+Awareness Level: The full 32-hour EHTER Course is currently being administered by FEMA, Center for Domestic Preparedness (CDP) online-only.
+Link to the IS-305 EHTER Awareness course in the FEMA EMI online course catalog: https://training.fema.gov/is/courseoverview.aspx?code=IS-305

 While there are no mandatory prerequisites for the EHTER Awareness Level course, it is recommended that students complete the following courses/trainings prior to attendance: